-The NCCN Kidney Cancer Panel has listed pazopanib as a preferred category 1 option for first-line treatment of patients with relapsed or
+Additionally, the Panel has listed pazopanib as a category 1 other recommended option for first-line treatment of patients with poor-/intermediate-risk features.

-Sunitinib as First-line Therapy for Predominantly Clear Cell Carcinoma Sunitinib is a multikinase inhibitor targeting several receptor tyrosine kinases, including platelet-derived growth factor receptors (PDGFR-α and -β), VEGF receptors (VEGFR-1, -2, and -3), stem cell factor receptor (c-KIT), FMS-like tyrosine kinase (FLT-3), colony-stimulating factor (CSF-1R), and neurotrophic factor receptor (RET).^{112,113}
+Sunitinib as First-line Therapy for Clear Cell RCC

+Sunitinib is a multikinase inhibitor targeting several receptor tyrosine kinases, including PDGFR- α and - β ; VEGFR-1, -2, and -3; c-KIT; FMS-like tyrosine kinase (FLT-3); colony-stimulating factor (CSF-1R); and neurotrophic factor receptor (RET).^{114,115}

-Preclinical data suggested that sunitinib has anti-tumor activity that may result from both inhibition of angiogenesis and inhibition of cell proliferation.
-114,115 After promising phase I and II data, the efficacy of sunitinib in previously untreated patients with metastatic RCC was studied in a large multinational phase III trial in which 750 patients with metastatic (all risk) clear cell histology RCC were randomized to receive either sunitinib or IFN-α.
-112 The patients selected for the trial had no prior treatment with systemic therapy, good performance status, and measurable disease.
-The primary endpoint was PFS and secondary endpoints were patient-related outcomes, OS, response rate, and safety.
-The median PFS was 11 months for the sunitinib arm and 5 months for the IFN-α arm.
-The objective response rate assessed by independent review was 31% for the sunitinib arm versus 6% for the IFN-α arm.
-Severe adverse events (grade 3-4 toxicities) were acceptable, with neutropenia, thrombocytopenia, hyperamylasemia, diarrhea, hand-foot syndrome, and hypertension being noteworthy in the sunitinib arm and fatigue being more common with IFN-α.
-Updated results demonstrate a strong trend towards OS advantage of sunitinib over IFN- α in the first-line setting (26.4 months vs. 21.81 months, P =.051).
-116 Results from an expanded access trial revealed that sunitinib possesses an acceptable safety profile and has activity in subgroups of patients with brain metastases, non-clear cell histology, and poor performance status.117
+Preclinical data suggested that sunitinib has anti-tumor activity that may result from both inhibition of angiogenesis and inhibition of cell proliferation.^{116,117} After promising phase I and II data, the efficacy of sunitinib in previously untreated patients with metastatic RCC was studied in a large multinational phase III trial in which 750 patients with metastatic (all risk) clear cell histology RCC were randomized to receive either sunitinib or IFN-a.114 The patients selected for the trial had no prior treatment with systemic therapy, good performance status, and measurable disease.
+The median PFS was 11 months for the sunitinib arm and 5 months for the IFN- α arm.
+Outcomes were better for patients in the favorable risk group, but for all risk groups the patients in the sunitinib arm had longer median PFS than in the IFN-α arm.
+Severe adverse events (grade 3-4 toxicities) were acceptable, with neutropenia, thrombocytopenia, hyperamylasemia, diarrhea, hand-foot syndrome, and hypertension being noteworthy in the sunitinib arm and fatigue being more common with IFN- α .

+Updated results demonstrate a strong trend towards OS advantage of sunitinib over IFN- α in the first-line setting (26.4 months vs. 21.8 months, P = .051).118 The OS based on pretreatment IMDC prognostic risk was not reached for patients in the favorable risk groups, but also had a trend towards OS advantage in the sunitinib over IFN- α arm for intermediate-risk (20.7 months vs. 15.4 months) and poor-risk groups (5.3 months vs. 4 months).118 Results from an expanded access trial revealed that sunitinib possesses an acceptable safety profile and has activity in subgroups of patients with brain metastases, non-clear cell histology, and poor performance status.119 Phase II studies using modified120 or intermittent121 sunitinib dosing schedules in patients with metastatic RCC showed high efficacy and lower toxicity.

 A retrospective study using the IMDC studied the efficacy of first-line treatment with sunitinib compared with pazopanib at the population-based level.
-No difference in OS was seen between the two treatment options (22.3 vs. 22.6 months, respectively, P = .65).
-In addition, no difference was observed in PFS and response rates between the two treatment options.
-In the interval options.
+No difference in OS was seen between the two treatment options (22.3 vs. 22.6 months, respectively, P = .65).122 In addition, no difference was observed in PFS and response rates between the two treatment options.122

-Based on these studies and its tolerability, the NCCN Kidney Cancer Panel has also listed sunitinib as a preferred category 1 option for firstline treatment of patients with relapsed or medically unresectable predominantly clear cell stage IV renal carcinoma.
+Based on these studies and its tolerability, the NCCN Kidney Cancer Panel has also listed sunitinib as a category 1 preferred option for first-line treatment of patients with relapsed or medically unresectable clear cell stage IV RCC with good-risk features.
+The Panel has listed sunitinib as a category 1 other recommended option for first-line treatment of patients with relapsed or medically unresectable clear cell stage IV RCC with poor-/intermediate-risk features.

-Bevacizumab Along with Interferon as First-line Therapy for Predominantly Clear Cell Carcinoma
+Nivolumab and Ipilimumab in Combination as First-line Therapy for Patients with Clear Cell RCC